| "Groundbreaking

 display "painted" red margins.
 These will last through the summer and turn

+golden in the fall.
 While planting, the botany students learned valuable applied

 botany lessons, such as what ratio the planting hole dimensions should be and